India far from meeting its potential in economic and social rights

 These indicators relate to SDG 1: No Poverty, SDG 6: Clean Water and Sanitation, and SDG 11: Sustainable Cities and Communities.

 HRMI’s Rights Tracker also allows us to track a country’s rights performance over time.
-The screenshot below shows that India has made slight progress in fulfilling the right to housing over the past 10 years.
+The screenshot below shows that India has made slight progress in fulfilling the right to housing between 2007 and 2017.
+Given India’s right to housing data have been continually updated on an annual basis, the over time trend line does demonstrate consistent improvement in India’s right to housing outcomes.
 But even without increasing per capita income, India could dramatically improve the enjoyment of the right to housing.

 Right to Work

 India’s right to work score is 40.4%, as measured by the percentage of people not in absolute poverty, where the absolute poverty line is set at $3.20 (2011 PPP$) per day.